-Amortization of intangible assets amounted to EUR 10.2m and is almost entirely attributable to the amortization of the capitalized right-of-use assets (EUR 6.1m) and depreciation of property, plant and equipment (EUR 3.5m).
+Depreciation and amortization of assets amounted to EUR 16.1m and is attributable to the depreciation of recognized right-of-use assets (EUR 9.3m), the depreciation of property, plant and equipment (EUR 5.8m) and the amortization of intangible assets (EUR 1.0m).

-Other operating expenses less other operating income amounted to approximately EUR 15.1m.
-This position mainly includes ancillary costs for premises and land (EUR 7.3m), maintenance expenses (EUR 1.8m), legal, audit & advisory fees (EUR 1.5m), administration expenses (EUR 1.4m) and advertisement, marketing and travel expenses (EUR 1.5m).
+Other operating expenses less other operating income amounted to approximately EUR 23.4m.
+This position mainly includes ancillary costs for land and buildings (EUR 9.2m), legal, audit and advisory fees (EUR 2.9m), advertising, marketing and travel expenses (EUR 2.4m), maintenance costs (EUR 2.3m) and administrative expenses (EUR 1.4m).

-Finance costs, net comprise expenses for leases (EUR 2.8m), coupon on bonds (EUR 0.8) and interest expenses for shareholder loans (EUR 0.9).
+Finance costs, net, chiefly comprise expenses for leases (EUR 3.8m), coupon on bonds (EUR 1.6m) and interest expenses for shareholder loans (EUR 1.4m).

-The operating profit before interest, taxes, depreciation and amortization (EBITDA) amounted to EUR 12.3m.
+The operating profit before interest, taxes, depreciation and amortization (EBITDA) amounted to EUR 18.1m.